wazuh/wazuh/packages/wpk/README.md

 - packages-upload-wpk-images.yml
 It is responsible for building and uploading the images necessary for the WPK script to our ghcr bucket.
 The image name for all systems it is 'common_wpk_builder'.
 The parameters it accepts are:

-  - tag:
+  - docker_image_tag:
           Tag name of the Docker image to be uploaded.
           Use 'developer' to set branch name as tag.
           Use 'auto' to set branch version as tag.
+          If using a custom tag, use only '-', '_', '.' and alphanumeric characters.
           Default is 'auto'.
+  - source_reference:
+          Branch from wazuh/wazuh repository to use.

 - packages-build-wpk.yml
 It is responsible for generating the WPKs for each system using the generate_wpk_package script.
 The parameters it accepts are:
+  - source_reference:
+          Branch/tag of wazuh/wazuh to generate WPKs.
-  - tag:
+  - docker_image_tag:
-          Tag name of the Docker image to be downloaded.
+          Specify the docker tag used to build the package.
           Use 'developer' to set branch name as tag.
           Use 'auto' to set branch version as tag.
           Default is 'auto'.
-  - linux_branch:
-          Branch name for compiling the Linux WPK.
-          If empty, it will not be generated.
-  - windows_package:
-          Windows WPK name in S3 or link to download.
-          If empty, it will not be generated.
-  - macos_package:
-          MacOS WPK name in S3 or link to download.
-          If empty, it will not be generated.
-  - revision:
+  - wpk_reference:
-          Revision used to naming WPK package.
-          Default is '0'.
+          Package URL with the package to be packed in the WPK.
-  - naming_format:
+  - is_stage:
+          Should set development/production nomenclature
-          Use 'release' if WPK name should have release format.
+          True if WPK name should have production format.
-          Use 'developer' if WPK name should have developer format.
+          False if WPK name should have developer format.
+          Default is 'false'.
+  - checksum:
+          Generate package checksum
-          Default is 'developer'.
+          Default is 'false'.

 ## Contribute